phillip-haydon/philliphaydon.com/Snow/_posts/2014-04-23-if-youre-not-logging-youre-doing-it-all-wrong.md

 What this is not about:

 1. Not an opinion piece about why you should be logging your code.
-Google for that, then come back when you’re convinced that you need it.
+Google for that, then come back when you're convinced that you need it.
 2. This is not a lesson in Dependency Injection.
-Don’t know that?
+Don't know that?
 Google it then come back.
 3. Nor is this a lesson in [NLog](http://nlog-project.org/), [AutoFac](http://autofac.org/) or [NancyFX](http://nancyfx.org/) / [ASP.NET MVC](http://www.asp.net/mvc) (sample tools we use in this example)
-4. Nor will I explain how to setup an account and ‘hosts’ with LogEntries (what the hell is LogEntries?
-I’ll explain that later).
+4. Nor will I explain how to setup an account and 'hosts' with LogEntries (what the hell is LogEntries?
+I'll explain that later).
 5. Nor will I explain what/how are web.config transformations.

-### If you’re not logging, then you’re doing it all wrong.
+### If you're not logging, then you're doing it all wrong.

 You build websites or mobile/desktop applications.
 Awesome.
-Therefore, you need to know what is happening *during* runtime of your live/production application, otherwise you’re flying blind.
+Therefore, you need to know what is happening *during* runtime of your live/production application, otherwise you're flying blind.

 The trick to logging a .NET application is to make sure that you leverage a logging interface all over your code.
-Based upon your solution’s configuration (ie. `DEBUG` or `RELEASE` or `ANY_OTHER_CUSTOM_CONFIG`) we leverage `web.config` *transformations* to use the appropriate logging *targets*, based on the configuration.
+Based upon your solution's configuration (ie. `DEBUG` or `RELEASE` or `ANY_OTHER_CUSTOM_CONFIG`) we leverage `web.config` *transformations* to use the appropriate logging *targets*, based on the configuration.

 Note: `Target` = a fancy word for where we dump our logging information to.
 This could be the console or a file or another gui-application (more on this, later) or some internet website (also more on this magic, later).